owenBeresford/CatProfileDemo/README.md

 - Make UI tests in Storybook & Make more tests in vitest & Make API test in Jest
 - ADDED: Profiles can be edited before they are saved
 - ADDED: cats-in-browser now have global IDs; Components have unique global ids (for the testscripts).
-- ADDED: "cat catalogue" is transfered to client as 1 API request; I should add periodic updates
+- ADDED: "cat catalogue" is transferred to client as 1 API request; I should add periodic updates
 - ADDED: Ability to delete cats
 - ADDED: more UI niceties
 - Ensured scripts accessed via npm are correct & complete